AlikhanNurkamal/image-colorization-gans/training_results/README.md

     ├── ...
 ```

-Each directory has a folder `generated images`, which contains predictions of a generator model on some validation images at each epoch.
+Each directory has a folder `generated images/`, which contains predictions of a generator model on some validation images at each epoch.
 In total, there are 50 epochs. `training_logs.csv` is a CSV file with 50 rows (one for each epoch) that stores all loss values of both discriminator and generator.
 For a better understanding of loss values, the graphs have been plotted and saved as `training_losses.png` files.
 These loss graphs are displayed below.

 ## Generate AB
 ![results_generate_AB_50_epochs](./results_generate_AB_50_epochs/training_losses.png)